sandeshtiwari16/blogging/README.md

 ### Description

-- This Project is an extension of the HTML-CSS Medium Blogging clone webpage.
+- This application is an extension of the HTML-CSS Medium Blogging clone webpage.
-- Here you will master jquery-ajax-php to display users count & total page views from the database.
+- It is used to display users count & total page views from the database.
 - Login & signup module is implemented with Firebase authentication module.
 - On clicking read more of blog/article you will see like & dislike button showing ratings which is implemented using php-ajax-mysql.